SkatAI/epitadb/docs/03-solutions/S4-normalize-treesdb.md

 Let's look at the columns and group them by logical entities

-### Ids
+## Ids

 We can keep the ids in the trees table:

 * id
 * id_location
 * idbase

-same with the flags:
+Same with the flags:

-* remarkable     : boolean
+* remarkable: boolean
-*  anomaly        : boolean
+* anomaly: boolean

-### addresses and locations
+## addresses and locations

-It makes sense to regroup all the columns associated with location of the tree.
+It makes sense to regroup all the columns associated with the localization of the tree.

 * address        | character varying
 * suppl_address  | character varying
 * arrondissement | character varying
 * geolocation    | point

 Note the weird format of the arrondissement and the lack of postal code